The 6 challenges for rehabilitation and clinical practice in 2021

 It is nothing new, the treatments must be adapted to the patient and not the other way around.
 Patients evolve differently and better when their treatments are specific.
 The problem is usually the lack of time to design these plans and follow up one by one.

-When we came up with ReHand, we took this very into account: the ability to personalize the treatment and its progression without taking up time.
+When we developed ReHand we took this into account: the ability to customize the treatment and its progression without being time consuming.

 6. Improvement of your patients

 Patient improvement is the constant challenge.
 Obviously it is not something unique for 2021 but we have decided to leave it until the end because it is always the most important.
 Of course, it is a multifactorial challenge and it depends on us as clinicians: